FASALURAHMANMK/2DRPG/Readme.md

                       git clone https://github.com/FASALURAHMANMK/2DRPG.git

+2.Move "2DRPG" folder to the http server root folder (ie. "htdocs")

-2.Navigate to the project directory:
+3.Navigate to the project directory:

                       cd 2DRPG

-3.Install dependencies:
+4.Install dependencies:

                       npm install
-4.Start the server:
+5.Start the server:

                       node server.js

-5.Open the game in your browser at http://localhost:3008.
+6.Open the game in your browser at http://[Your ip or localhost]/2DRPG/

 Usage